Trust and assumptions

 Last reviewed

-Review dates are shown plainly so it is clear when the estimate framework was last checked.
+Review dates are shown plainly so it is clear when the estimate framework and API integrations were last checked.

 What the tools do not model